arduino/docs-content/content/hardware/04.pro/shields/portenta-mid-carrier-proto-shield/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-<p style="text-align: justify;">The Arduino Portenta Mid Carrier Proto Shield integrates Nicla, Modulino®, Uno Shield, and Portenta, allowing environmental monitoring, motion detection, machine vision, and air quality analysis capabilities.
+<p style="text-align: justify;">The Arduino Portenta Mid Carrier Proto Shield integrates Nicla, Modulino®, UNO Shield, and Portenta, allowing environmental monitoring, motion detection, machine vision, and air quality analysis capabilities.
 The Modulino® nodes deliver a versatile and user-friendly platform for IoT and electronics, designed to expand effortlessly with additional sensors and components.
 With easy connectivity using Qwiic cables, they support straightforward daisy-chaining via I2C, making them ideal for beginners and advanced users.
-Combined with the scalability of Portenta and the adaptability of the Uno Shield, the Portenta Mid Carrier Proto Shield provides a flexible solution for diverse prototyping needs, providing an accessible and powerful development experience.</p>
+Combined with the scalability of Portenta and the adaptability of the UNO Shield, the Portenta Mid Carrier Proto Shield provides a flexible solution for diverse prototyping needs, providing an accessible and powerful development experience.</p>

 # Target Areas: